itslolan/butler/README.md

-# 🤵 Butler - AI Financial Assistant
+# Adphex - AI Financial Assistant

-Butler helps users manage and understand their finances using AI-powered analysis of bank and credit card statements.
+Adphex helps users manage and understand their finances using AI-powered analysis of bank and credit card statements.

 ## Features